Kishan-Srivastava/reactjs-newsapi/README.md

 # reactjs-newsapi
-Build using ReactJS using NewsAPI
+One stop for all top-news.
+Build using ReactJS and NewsAPI